Editorial

 March 12, 2013

 snom ONE allows extensive customization of web pages, emails, and device configurations, making it easy for customers to adjust content through the web interface.
-This feature is particularly useful for multi-tenant setups, as content can be tailored for different users based on their role.
-However, customization comes with challenges, especially during software upgrades.
-Changes made to templates, provisioning files, or translations can be overwritten by new updates, causing issues in the system.
-To avoid problems, users must review and adjust their customizations after each upgrade, ensuring that any unnecessary changes are removed and that everything works seamlessly.
+This feature is particularly useful for multi-tenant setups, as content can be tailored for different users based on their roles.
+Customization comes with challenges, however, especially during software upgrades.
+Changes made to templates, provisioning files or translations can be overwritten by new updates, causing issues in the system.
+To avoid problems, users must review and adjust their customizations after each upgrade, ensuring any unnecessary changes are removed and that everything works seamlessly.

-The PBX comes with a number of built-in templates for the web pages, email and configuration of devices.
-In the old days, those pages were hard coded and we offered a couple of settings for minimal adjustments of the view, for example different header images.
+Our PBX comes with a number of built-in templates for web pages, email, and device configuration.
+In the old days, those pages were hard coded, and we offered a couple of settings for minimal adjustments of the view (e.g., different header images).

-Along that, the translations were also made customizable.
-Although that file was available only on a system level, it added additional flexibility regarding customization.
+Along with this, the translations were also made customizable.
+Although the file was available only on a system level, it added additional flexibility regarding customization.

 So far, so good.
-Now to the bad and the ugly part.
+Now to the bad and ugly part.

 The main problem is software upgrades.
-The web content is far from being static.
-Every upgrade brings changes in the content area as well.
-If someone made changes in a file, that file still overlays the changed content.
-For example, customers who spent a lot of time in customizing templates for version 5 will not be pleasantly surprised with the changes that we have made for version 5.
+The web content is far from static.
+Every upgrade brings changes in the content area, so if someone made changes in a file, that file still overlaid the changed content.
+For example, customers who spent a lot of time in customizing templates for version 5 won't be pleasantly surprised with the changes we have made in version 5.

 The other problem zone is the provisioning area.
-We have made numerous changes in the pnp.xml file, and also changes in other provisioning files.
-When manual changes were made, this could create quite a mess with the automatic provisioning.
-At the end of the day, nothing could be working any more in the provisioning area.
+We have made numerous changes in the pnp.xml file, as well as changes in other provisioning files.
+When manual changes were made, this could create quite a mess with the automatic provisioning: at the end of the day it might be possible nothing would be working in the provisioning area.

 The same applies for changes in the translations.
-Usually upgrades introduce new texts, and those texts are not visible after an upgrade.
+Usually upgrades introduce new texts, and those texts aren't visible after an upgrade.

 Because of this, when you make changes in the templates, you must double check if you still need those changes after an upgrade.
-Revision management tools have a “merging” function that patches the changes in; however for the PBX that is not available.
-Essentially you have to perform that function manually after an upgrade.
+Revision management tools have a “merging” function that patches the changes in, but this isn't available for the PBX.
+Essentially you have to perform this function manually after an upgrade.

 Many of the manual changes of the templates are to fix problems.
 When an upgrade is available, those fixes should become unnecessary and should be removed.